nodejs/node/deps/npm/doc/cli/npm-ls.md

 When "dev" or "development", is an alias to `dev`.

-When "prod" or "production", is an alias to `production`.
+When "prod" or "production", is an alias to `production`.`

-### link

-* Type: Boolean
-* Default: false

-Display only dependencies which are linked

 ## SEE ALSO